-Sensing that something was amiss, she refused to pay, hung up the phone, and called me in a panic.
+Sensing that something was amiss, she hung up the phone and called me in a panic.
 Does the IRS really collect payments on the phone?
-Would she really be arrested?
+Would the IRS really arrest her?
 What should she do?

 Hanging up was the best thing she did.
 The person who called her was a con artist, and she thankfully did not become a victim of his scam.

 Unfortunately, many people, especially senior citizens, do become victimized.
-Con artists target seniors because they are sometimes isolated and lonely.
+Con artists target seniors, who may be isolated and lonely.
 Additionally, some seniors have declining cognitive ability, which makes them more vulnerable to fraud.

 Often, con artists pose as government officials claiming that the victim owes money, like in my neighbor’s case.
-They may also suggest that the victim has won a lottery or sweepstakes and needs to send money or share bank account information to claim the winnings.
+They may also tell the victim he has won a lottery or sweepstakes and needs to send money or share bank account information to claim the winnings.
 Another tactic is to pose as a family member in trouble.
-For example, I recently got an email from my sister’s hacked account claiming that she took an unexpected trip to Ukraine and needed a loan because her credit card would not work.
+For example, I recently received an email from my sister’s hacked account claiming that she took an unexpected trip to Ukraine and needed a loan because her credit card would not work.